Fence Board Planked Wall How To

 Want to see more Before & After projects?

-Please note: I am not a professional contractor.
+Disclosure: Please note that I am not a professional contractor.
 This is what worked for us, in our home.

 I am simply sharing our personal results.